Skeats/open-source-icons/README.md

 If you have any ideas that would be fun/helpful, you can check the [Requesting Changes](https://github.com/Skeats/open-source-icon-set/wiki/Requesting-Changes) page, or if you would like to contribute directly you can check the [Contribution Guidelines](https://github.com/Skeats/open-source-icon-set/wiki/Contribution-Guidelines)

 > [!Note]
 > I do this for free, on my own, for fun.
-Please understand that I may not get to your issues or pull requests immediately
+Please understand that I may not get to your issues or pull requests immediately.